+Title of each class of

+securities to be registered

+Common Stock, \$0.01 par value per share

-(State or Other Jurisdiction of Incorporation or Organization)
+(State or Other Jurisdiction of Incorporation or Organization) (I.R.S.

-04-2959321 (I.R.S.
 Employer Identification Number)

-Two Technology Drive Westborough, Massachusetts 01581-1727 (508) 836-4200
+Two Technology Drive

+Westborough, Massachusetts 01581 -1727

+(508) 836-4200

 (Address, Including Zip Code, and Telephone Number, Including Area Code, of Registrant's Principal Executive Offices)

 Gregory J. Yurek

-Chairman and Chief Executive Officer
+Chairman and Chief Executive Of ficer

+American Superconductor Corpor ation

-Two Technology Drive Westborough, Massachusetts 01581-1727
+Two Technology Drive

+Westborough, Massachusetts 01581 -1727

+(508) 836-4200

 (Name, Address, Including Zip Code, and Telephone Number, Including Area Code, of Agent for Service)

 Copy to:

 Patrick J. Rondeau, Esq.

-Wilmer Cutler Pickering Hale and Dorr LLP 60 State Street Boston, Massachusetts 02109 Telephone: (617) 526-6000 Telecopy: (617) 526-5000
+Wilmer Cutler Pickering Hale and Do orr LLP

+60 State Street

+Boston, Massachusetts 02109

+Telephone: (617) 526-6000

+Telecopy: (617) 526-5000

-Approximate date of commencement of proposed sale to the public: As soon as practicable after the effective date hereof.
+Approximate date of commencement of proposed sale to the public: From time to time after this registration statement becomes effective.

-If the only securities being registered on this form are being offered pursuant to dividend or interest reinvestment plans, please check the following box.
+If the only securities being registered on this form are being offered pursuant to dividend o r interest reinvestment plans, please check the following box. \Box

-If any of the securities being registered on this form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, other than securities offered only in connection with dividend or interest reinvestment plans, check the following box.
+If any of the securities being registered on this form are to be offered on a delayed or continuous, other than securities offered only in connection with dividend or interest reinvestment plant -

-If this form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.
+If this form is filed to register additional securities for an offering pursuant to Rule 462(b) the Securities Act registration statement number of the earlier effective registration statement for

-If this form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.
+If this form is a post-effective amendment filed pursuant to Rule 462(c) under the Securitie registration statement number of the earlier effective registration statement for the same offering.

-If delivery of the prospectus is expected to be made pursuant to Rule 434, please check the following box. \Box
+If delivery of the prospectus is expected to be made pursuant to Rule 434, please check the following box. \square

-CALCULATION OF REGISTRATION FEE
+CALCULATION OF REGISTRATIO ON FEE

-Title of each class of securities to be registered Amount to be Registered Proposed Maximum Offering Price Per Unit (1) Proposed Maximum Aggregate Offering Price (1) Amount of Registration Fee Common Stock, \$0.01 par value per share (2) 200,000 (3) \$9.68 \$1,936,000 \$228

-Estimated solely for purposes of calculating the registration fee pursuant to Rule 457(c) under the Securities Act, based on average of high and low price (1)per share of the common stock as reported on the Nasdaq National Market on April 20, 2005.
+(1) Estimated solely for purposes of calculating the registration fee pursuant to Rule 457(c) under the Securities Act, based on average of high and low price per share of the common stock as reported on the NASDAO Global Market on August 21, 2007.